Ragekill3377/Hikari-Linux-Builds/README.md

 # **How to set it up with theos?**
  **You're going to have to follow each of these steps.
 It's not hard to do it properly if you listen.**
- 1. Download it and unzip it, until you reach a ‘‘my-toolchain‘‘ named folder or similar.
+ 1. Download it and unzip it, until you reach a ``my-toolchain`` named folder or similar.
  3. Download an old IOS sdk (example 13.7) from [theos/sdks](https://github.com/theos/sdks/releases)
  4. Move/Copy this toolchain to your $THEOS/toolchain path.
 There will be a ‘‘linux‘‘ folder here by default (should be, atleast...)
  5. Move/Copy this sdk folder after un-compressing it to $THEOS/sdks